unbit/uwsgi-docs/Circus.rst

 Running uWSGI instances with Circus
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Circus (http://circus.readthedocs.org/en/0.7/) is a process manager written in Python.
-It is very similar to projects like Supervisor, but with lots of interesting features.

-Although most if not all of its functionalities have a counterpart in uWSGI, Circus can be used as a library allowing you to build dynamic configurations (and extend uWSGI patterns without messing with low-level languages).
-This aspect is very important (maybe the real selling point of Circus) so before starting comparing it with other solutions, think about it.
+It is very similar to projects like Supervisor, but with several additional features.
+Although most, if not all, of it's functionalities have a counterpart in uWSGI, Circus can be used as a library allowing you to build dynamic configurations (and extend uWSGI patterns).
+This aspect is very important and may be the real selling point of Circus.

 Socket activation
 *****************